senacor/code-and-play-full-stack/tasks/tasks.md

 ### 3.1 Spring Data Repository for ChatMessages
 To store instances of `ChatMessage` into the Mongo DB create a repository.
- - Create a ChatMessageRepository
+ - Create a `ChatMessageRepository`
- - Save some ChatMessages for the channels "general" and "dev" on application startup (See class `InitDatabaseOnStartupRunner`).
+ - Save some chat messages for the channels "general" and "dev" on application startup (See class `InitDatabaseOnStartupRunner`).
- - And write a simple test for the repository that saves and loads some ChatMessages.
+ - And write a simple test for the repository that saves and loads some chat messages.

 ### 3.2 Read messages from the database
 The default Spring data repository provides a `findAll` method.
 But our application likes to request messages of a specific channel.